 What is the weight of the additional sample details field?

-Is repeating search tags on the playlists a good practice?
+Is repeating search keywords on the playlists a good practice?

 You have two samples in your profile that impersonate Morgan Freeman.